markus7017/myfiles/shelly/READMEbeta.md

 - copy californium-core-2.0.0.jar to OH's addons folder
 - copy element-connector-2.0.0.jar to OH's addons folder
 - Start OH, wait until fully initialized(!)
-- copy org.openhab.binding.shelly-2.5.8-SNAPSHOT.jar to OH's addons folder
+- copy org.openhab.binding.shelly-xxx-SNAPSHOT.jar to OH's addons folder

 If everything was install correct a "bundle:list" output show be similar to this: